-- Bone fracture incidence has been found to vary by season in Norway and in other countries, higher incidence in wintertime vs. summertime - There is also a variation by latitude, in general a lower incidence at higher latitudes (in Sweden and in the rest of Europe), but no clear variation by latitude in Norway - In Norway we see a higher incidence inland compared to the coast - Can outside temperature be a "causal factor" in this pattern?
+- Bone fracture incidence has been found to vary by season in Norway and in other countries, higher incidence in wintertime vs. summertime - There is also a variation by latitude, in general a higher incidence at higher latitudes (in Sweden and in the rest of Europe), but no clear variation by latitude in Norway - In Norway we see a higher incidence inland compared to the coast - Can outside temperature be the "causal factor" for this pattern?